cobyfoster99/User-Centric-frontend-project/README.md

 Within my designs, I have been able to add all of this functionality.

 ## Testing
+I have tested this site using all web browsers and devices.

 ## Deployment
+The files have been commited and deployed to GitHub pages.
 ## Technologies Used
-To develop this project I plan on using the following languages and external libraries/external sources;
+To develop this project I am using the following languages and external libraries/external sources;

 - HTML5 (Hypertext Markup Language)
 - CSS3 (Cascading Style Sheets)
 - Google Fonts
 - Font Awesome (Icon Library)
 - Bootstrap (CSS Element Library)

 ## Credits